-House Democrats move to vote on new stimulus bill without GOP support; bipartisan talks continue
+House Democrats pass $2.2 trillion stimulus bill over GOP opposition; bipartisan talks continue

-WASHINGTON — House Democrats moved toward a vote Thursday on a new $2.2 trillion coronavirus relief bill that Republicans oppose, even as bipartisan talks between House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin limped forward.
+WASHINGTON – House Democrats passed a $2.2 trillion coronavirus relief bill Thursday over intense GOP opposition, even as bipartisan talks between House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin continued.

-The legislation expected on the House floor Thursday evening is a slimmed-down version of the $3.4 trillion Heroes Act the House passed in May, which Senate Republicans and the White House dismissed as excessively costly.
-Republicans are leveling the same complaints against the new bill, but moderate Democrats, in particular, were eager to try to advance a new piece of legislation before returning to their districts to campaign for reelection.
+The legislation, which passed 214-207, has no chance of advancing in the Republican-led Senate and is opposed by the White House.
+But it’s been nearly five months since the House passed the $3.4 trillion Heroes Act — which also went nowhere in the Senate.
+So with the House set to recess Friday through the election, Pelosi, D-Calif., acceded to demands from moderate Democrats who wanted to take new action to address the toll of the coronavirus before heading home to campaign for reelection.

-Pelosi, D-Calif., insisted that plans to vote on the new bill did not preclude reaching a deal with Mnuchin.
-In the past several days the two have resumed bipartisan negotiations that collapsed in early August, though without reaching agreement so far.
+“This is not just a money debate and a language debate.
+It’s a values debate.
+It’s important for people to know that what this fight is about,” Pelosi said on the House floor ahead of the vote.
+“The people have needs, and we have to meet them.”

-“This is a very smart bill, we’re very proud of it.
-And we want people to see what the possibilities are,” Pelosi said at her weekly news conference.
-She said action on the legislation had “no relationship” to her talks with Mnuchin — even though Democratic leaders delayed a vote on the bill that had been planned for Wednesday in order to allow more time for the negotiations to progress.
+“If they can reach an agreement I will take a look at it and see whether I can sell that to Senate Republicans,” McConnell said.

-Those negotiations appeared to be moving forward slowly, if at all.
-Pelosi and Mnuchin — who held their first face-to-face meeting in weeks on Wednesday — spoke by phone for about 50 minutes Thursday afternoon.
-Pelosi spokesman Drew Hammill said they would speak again later in the day, but that “distance on key areas remain.”
+The legislation the House passed Thursday is a slimmed-down version of the $3.4 trillion Heroes Act from May, including many of the same provisions, but with time frames shortened to reduce costs.
+In addition to money for stimulus checks, small businesses, unemployment insurance, and coronavirus testing and treatment, it also has aid for election security and the Postal Service, and assistance to airlines that are up against a deadline to furlough workers, among many other provisions.

-The two sides also engaged in a round of finger-pointing Thursday that appeared almost to forecast defeat and preemptively assign blame.
+The closed-door and secretive negotiations between Pelosi and Mnuchin stood in contrast to public finger-pointing by both sides Thursday that appeared almost to forecast defeat and preemptively assign blame.

 At the White House, press secretary Kayleigh McEnany confirmed that the administration had offered Pelosi an approximately $1.6 trillion package – much higher than many congressional Republicans would be able to support – but said Pelosi was “not interested.”